Click HERE to Provide Online Public Comment to the Special Council on Gun Violence

 Signed into effect by Governor Tom Wolf on August 16, 2019, Executive Order 2019-06 established the Special Council on Gun Violence within PCCD.
 The Special Council is led by PCCD's Chairman and is tasked with studying and making recommendations to reduce and prevent gun violence in the Commonwealth within 180 days of its first meeting, which took place on October 9, 2019.

-The Special Council has identified five Workgroups to support is efforts related to the following areas:
+In October 2019, the Special Council established five stakeholder Workgroups to support is efforts related to the following areas:

 - Combatting Mass Shootings